mtgjson/mtgjson-website/docs/data-models/sealed-product/index.md

 # Sealed Product

-The Sealed Product data model describes a list of properties for a purchaseable product of a [Set](/data-models/set/).
+The Sealed Product Data Model describes a list of properties for a purchaseable product of a [Set](/data-models/set/).

 - **Parent model:** [Set](/data-models/set/), [Set List](/data-models/set-list/)
 - **Parent property:** `sealedProduct`